 Turns out that my new bartender friend is an actor with a knack for Texas politics.
 Did you know that LBJ nicknamed his wife Lady Bird so that her initials would match his?
 Oh yeah, and his children also had the initials LBJ.
 Convenient (and narcissistic), huh?

-During the course of the evening I was also introduced (in conversation, not in person) to Ann Richards, the charismatic
+During the course of the evening I was also introduced (in conversation, not in person) to Ann Richards, the charismatic former Texas governor known for her speech at the 1988 Democratic National Convention.
+My favorite line:

 "Ginger Rogers did everything that Fred Astaire did.
-She just did it backwards and in high heels
+She just did it backwards and in high heels."

 I also picked up a quote from Texas politician John Garner, FDR's vice president.
 In describing the job, Garner once said it's "not worth a bucket of warm spit."